Persper/js-callgraph/README.md

 ]
 ```

-## Filtering format
+## Filter file format

-In the filter usable all valid regular expression.
-The list order influence the effective filtering.
+Any valid regular expression can be specified in the filter file.
+The order of the including and excluding lines are important since they are processed sequentially.

-The first character of line represent the type of filtering:
+The first character of each line represents the type of the filtering:
 ```
 # Comment line
 - Exclude